matteomiceli/cmdr/README.md

 ## Motivation

-I made cmdr to help organize and recall the scripts that I've saved to help automate or simplify common tasks -- which were mostly scattered across my system and written in different languages.
+I made cmdr to help organize and run scripts I've saved across projects and systems.
+These scripts are often written in different languages so I wanted a way to view and excute them all with a single command.
 Cmdr is lightweight, extensible, and configurable to work with most languages and runtimes.

 ## Features:
 - All your scripts organized in a central repository